Cleckheaton: Geography

+Cleckheaton is about four miles north-west of Dewsbury and six miles north-west of Huddersfield.
+A mile to the north is the M62 motorway accessed at Junction 26, Chain Bar.

+Cleckheaton was on a railway line that connected Bradford via Mirfield to Huddersfield.
+It closed in the 1960s but its trackbed between Low Moor, south of Bradford, and Ravensthorpe, between Dewsbury and Mirfield, is a cycleway known as the Spen Valley Greenway.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor and local relay transmitters.

+Cleckheaton local radio stations are BBC Radio Leeds on 92.4 FM, Heart Yorkshire on 102.6 FM, Capital Yorkshire on 105.6 FM, Hits Radio West Yorkshire on 102.5 FM and Greatest Hits Radio West Yorkshire on 96.3 FM.

+The local newspapers are the Spenborough Guardian, Dewsbury Reporter and Telegraph & Argus.

 Sports

-Cleckheaton Sports Club, based at Moorend, is the home of the town's rugby union team, Cleckheaton RUFC., who play in the National 3 North league at the fifth tier of English domestic rugby.
-The club is also home to Cleckheaton Cricket Club, who play in the Bradford Premier Cricket League Division One.
-Yorkshire Captain Andrew Gale is a member of Cleckheaton and occasionally plays, depending on his availability and commitments for Yorkshire.
+Cleckheaton Sports Club, based at Moorend, is the home of the town's rugby union team, Cleckheaton RUFC., who play in the Regional 1 North East league at the fifth tier of English domestic rugby.
+The club is also home to Cleckheaton Cricket Club, who play in the Bradford Premier Cricket League Premier Division, the highest level of club cricket in the country.
+Yorkshire Captain Andrew Gale is a member of Cleckheaton.
 Also the club, are two bowling greens, home to Cleckheaton Sports Bowls Club, which has hosted the BCGBA Senior Merit "All England" Finals four times.
 It also hosts lesser annual competitions such as the John Smith's Classic.

 Liversedge F.C. are the town's highest football club in the football league pyramid, currently playing in the Northern Premier League Division One East as of the 2021–22 in English football season.
 They play their home games at the Clayborn Ground, 1 km from the town centre.

 Other cricket clubs from the local area include Spen Victoria, Gomersal, Hartshead Moor and East Bierley from the Bradford Cricket League, and Scholes and Liversedge from the Central Yorkshire Cricket League.

+Culture

+Welcome to Cleckheaton, affectionately known across the North as the "Graceland of the Spen Valley."
+While it may look like a typical West Yorkshire town, it holds the unusual distinction of having the highest concentration of Elvis Presley tribute artists in Europe.
+This peculiar tradition dates back to a now-legendary talent competition at the Cleckheaton Working Men's Club in 1978, where the top five finalists all, coincidentally, performed a Presley number.
+The town has leaned into its new identity ever since.